Anna-Greta Leijon

-Anna-Greta Leijon (born Anna Margareta Maria Lejon, 30 June 1939) is a Swedish former social democratic politician.
-She held various ministerial posts one of which was the minister for justice although she does not have any degree in law.
+Anna-Greta Leijon (born Anna Margareta Maria Lejon; 30 June 1939 – 11 April 2024) was a Swedish Social Democratic politician.
+Leijon began her political career in 1964 at the Swedish Labour Market Administration, eventually becoming its director in 1970.
+From 1973 to 1976, she served as a minister without portfolio and was a member of the Riksdag from 1974 to 1990, notably serving as vice chairman of the Committee on the Labour Market from 1979 to 1982.

+Within the Social Democratic Party, she held various roles including membership in the Executive Committee from 1981 onwards.
+Leijon's ministerial positions included employment (1982–1987), gender equality (1986), and justice (1987–1988), although she did not hold a law degree.
+However, her tenure as justice minister ended abruptly due to the Ebbe Carlsson affair.
+Notably, she chaired the General Conference of the International Labour Organization in 1984.
+Beyond politics, Leijon served as director general of the National Institute of Occupational Health from 1992 and held several public roles, including chairmanship of Sveriges Television (SVT) and Moderna Museet.

-Early life and career
+Early life

+Leijon was born on 30 June 1939 in Högalid Parish, Stockholm, Sweden.

+Career

+Political career

-Leijon was born on 30 June 1939 in Stockholm, Sweden.
-She was employed at the Swedish Labour Market Administration (Arbetsmarknadsstyrelsen) in 1964 and became agency director there in 1970.
+Leijon was employed at the Swedish Labour Market Administration (Arbetsmarknadsstyrelsen) in 1964 and became agency director there in 1970.
 Leijon was minister without portfolio from 1973 to 1976 and member of the Riksdag (s) from 1974 to 1990 (vice chairman of the Committee on the Labour Market from 1979 to 1982).
 She was a member of the Executive Committee of the Social Democratic Party Board from 1981, minister for employment from 1982 to 1987, minister for gender equality in 1986 and minister for justice from 1987 to 1988 when she was forced to step down due to the Ebbe Carlsson affair.
 Leijon was chairman of the Committee on Finance from 1988 to 1990.

+Leijon was chairman of the General Conference of the International Labour Organization in 1984.

 Kidnapping plans

 Following the 1975 West German Embassy siege in Stockholm, the German Red Army Faction (RAF) terrorist Norbert Kröcher allegedly planned to kidnap Anna-Greta Leijon.
-The goal was to exchange Leijon for 8 of his comrades held in German prisons.
+The goal was to exchange Leijon for eight of his comrades held in German prisons.
 The plan, known as Operation Leo, was intercepted by the Swedish Security Service (Säpo) and Kröcher was arrested on 31 March in Stockholm.
 He was deported from Sweden in 1977 and jailed in Germany.
 He was released in 1989 and did not rejoin the RAF.
 Leijon was chosen as the kidnapping victim because she had the responsibility for the terrorist legislation and was ultimately responsible for the expulsion of the RAF terrorists who carried out the embassy siege.

 Other work

-She became the president of International Labour Organization in 1984 and she has been chairman of Social Science Research Council (Socialvetenskapliga forskningsrådet).